idrisshittu02/alx-project-nexus/README.md

 - Learned Docker fundamentals and container lifecycle
 - Created Dockerfiles for consistent deployment environments
 - Implemented multi-stage builds for optimization
-- Gained experience with Docker Compose for multi-service applications
+- Gained experience with Docker Compose for multi-service applications.

 **Orchestration with Kubernetes**
 - Understood Kubernetes architecture and components